Dynamical phase transitions of information flow in random quantum circuits

 where $p_{i}=\frac{1}{2^{S}}$, $\rho_{i}^{\mathcal{M}}=\Tr_{\mathcal{E}}(U\ket{\psi_{i}}\bra{\psi_{i}}U^{\dagger})$ is the density matrix of $U\ket{\psi_{i}}$ in $\mathcal{M}$, $S_{vn}$ denotes the von Neumann entropy.

-The random circuit comprises $t$ brick-wall layers, each corresponds to a unit of abstract time.
-As illustrated in Fig. \ref{fig:Model-for-probing}(b), each brick represents a CNOT gate followed by, for each qubit, a random gate selected from the Hadamard gate and the phase gate $\mathrm{diag}(1,e^{i\pi/2})$ with equal probability.
+The random circuit comprises $t$ brick-wall layers, each corresponding to a unit of abstract time.
+Despite of streched time scale, the structure of information dynamics is uniform across different probability distributions of the ``bricks'' over the Clifford group \citep{SupplementalMaterial_2023_InfoDynamics}.
+As illustrated in Fig. \ref{fig:Model-for-probing}(b), we set each brick as a CNOT gate followed by random single-qubit Clifford gates.
 We denote $\mathcal{U}_{t}$ as the set of all possible $t$-layered unitaries constructed in this way.